-Weight Loss – a recent CDC survey found that half of all adults over the age of 20 have tried to lose weight over the past year but two thirds of all adults in the US are still overweight or obese.
+Weight Loss – Over 65% of all adults are overweight or obese, according to CDC.
+A CDC survey found that half of all adults over the age of 20 have tried to lose weight over the past year, but two-thirds of all adults in the US are still overweight or obese.
 Check out our 12 Lessons Program!
-The pandemic showed us the importance of avoiding chronic diseases like obesity, heart disease, and type 2 diabetes, all of which can cause serious illness and death in COVID patients.
+The pandemic showed us the importance of avoiding chronic diseases like obesity, heart disease, and type 2 diabetes, all of which can cause severe illness and death in COVID patients.